 NEW YORK RISK.
-Because the trust invests in funds that invest primarily in New York municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal entities than an investment which does not limit its investments to such issuers.
+Because the Smart Trust, New York Municipal Portfolio of Closed-End Funds Trust, Series 16 ("New York Series") invests in funds that invest primarily in New York municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal entities than an investment which does not limit its investments to such issuers.
 The financial condition of the State of New York is affected by various national, economic, social and environmental policies and conditions.
 Additionally, constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.